-The benefits of hot yoga are not actually any different than the benefits of yoga conducted in a standard temperature room.
-Though proponents claim that hot yoga has more and/or stronger benefits than other forms, studies have disproved that.
-Luckily, any type of yoga has a host of health benefits: yoga can reduce stress, help treat depression, decrease lower back pain, and lower your risk of both cardiovascular disease and metabolic syndrome.
+The benefits of hot yoga are not actually all different from the benefits of yoga conducted in a standard temperature room.
+All yoga types have many health benefits: yoga can reduce stress, help treat depression, decrease lower back pain, and lower your risk of cardiovascular disease and metabolic syndrome.
 Additionally, there’s the spiritual side.
-Rebekah notes, “this practice has a way of working itself into the fibers of your being, becoming less about what you do on the mat or in a specific space and more about how you show up to opportunity.
-As constantly evolving humans in a world of change, learning what it is to be authentic and present on the mat merges into our daily rhythm and affords opportunities to be a human Being vs. a human doing.”
+Rivera notes, “this practice has a way of working itself into the fibers of your being, becoming less about what you do on the mat or in a specific space and more about how you show up to opportunity.
+As constantly evolving humans in a world of change, learning to be authentic and present on the mat merges into our daily rhythm.
+It affords opportunities to be a human Being vs. a human doing.”

-Not surprisingly, there are more safety considerations involved for hot yoga than for yoga done is a room that isn’t 100+ degrees.
+Not surprisingly, there are more safety considerations involved for hot yoga than for regular yoga.
 Because your muscles are so flexible from the heat, it’s easier than usual to overstretch and injure yourself.
 And because you’ll be sweating so much, you’re more likely to become dehydrated than with other forms of yoga.
-If you’re sensitive to heat, you may also be put at risk for heat stroke.
+If you’re sensitive to heat, hot yoga may also put you at risk for heatstroke.

 Hot Yoga vs. Pilates

 Pilates and yoga have many similar traits.
 Both focus on breath, help to increase flexibility, and are effective strengthening workouts.
 However, pilates tends to be more core-focused than yoga and more about exercising smaller and supportive muscles and muscle groups.
 Pilates is often done on machines, which yoga never is, and pilates mat classes spend more time on the ground (rather than standing) than yoga does for its time spent moving through postures.